guess-the-rainbow/guess-the-rainbow/README.md

 # Guess the Rainbow

 Welcome to Guess The Rainbow (GTR)!
 Test your deductive reasoning and find the secret rainbow combination in this Wordle-inspired puzzle.
-GTR's target audience is pre-readers, non-English readers, as well as the reading-impaired community.
+GTR has been in development with accessibility in mind.
+GTR is ideal for pre-readers, non-English readers, as well as the reading-impaired community.

 ![Guess The Rainbow screenshot](./Images/GTR-win.png "Guess The Rainbow screenshot")